charlesbaynham/GenericSCPIDriver/README.rst

     # ...or keyword arguments
     dev.set_voltage(channel=0, voltage=5.4)

-Parameters can be validated by passing a custom function (which may accept any single parameter and must return a string to be sent to the device, or throw an error):
+Parameters can be validated by passing a custom function.
+This must accept a single parameter (of any type) and should return a string to be sent to the device, or throw an error.
+If you do not return a string, this library will attempt to cast your response to a string anyway.

 .. code-block:: python